Tackle the HR issues haunting you this Halloween with this helpful guide.

 Creating a culture that attracts talent and plays a part in employee retention is not an easy task, yet it is one of the top issues facing HR pros today.
 What can be even worse than no culture, is when companies try to force culture by sewing together a patchwork of ideas that don’t resonate with employees.
 You can’t just buy a ping pong table, some bagels and schmear, add a little lightening and declare that your company culture is alive!

 So, how do you create and cultivate culture?
-You don’t need to be a mad scientist to figure it out, because often times the little things go a long way: if employees have ideas for happy hour hangouts, office parties, or other team building activities, managers should encourage employees to share their suggestions.
+You don’t need to be a mad scientist to figure it out, because often times the little things go a long way: if employees have ideas for happy hour hangouts, office parties, or other team building activities (even if they’re virtual right now), managers should encourage employees to share their suggestions.
 Managers should also enable and empower those activities by not taking them over, but providing resources and support to make them happen.
 The creation of culture should be collaborative–every Frankenstein needs an Igor.

 A Looming Lack of Leaders